Price-based Dispatch Mode

 • Independent strategies for different price intervals

-This way you can fully control the system's behavior in each period.
+This allows you to fully control the system’s behavior in each period.

 Operation mode combined with “Trading Price”